daattali/beautiful-jekyll/README.md

 If you'd like to showcase yourself and join this list, [upgrading to the Individual plan](https://github.com/sponsors/daattali/sponsorships?&tier_id=7362) will give you that publicity plus some other rewards!

-# FAQ and support
+# Next steps

+Congratulations on making it this far!
+You now have all the tools to easily build a beautiful website for free.

+I highly recommend going over the [*Frequently Asked Questions*](https://beautifuljekyll.com/faq/) to find out answers to questions you may not even know you have.
+Every few months I suggest checking the [*What's New?*](https://beautifuljekyll.com/updates/) page to see if there are new features, and learn [how to update your site to the newest version](https://beautifuljekyll.com/faq/#updating) when it's time.

+You can also check out the [advanced installation methods](https://beautifuljekyll.com/getstarted/#install-steps-hard) that give you a little more control but are harder to use.
+Keep in mind that Beautiful Jekyll was primarily designed to be used as a GitHub theme, so you will not get any support if you choose one of the Ruby installation methods.

+# Getting help

-Visit the [official FAQ page](https://beautifuljekyll.com/faq) for answers to commonly asked questions.
+Visit the [FAQ page](https://beautifuljekyll.com/faq) for answers to commonly asked questions.

 Beautiful Jekyll is used by 50,000+ people with wildly varying degrees of web skills, so it's impossible to answer all the questions that may arise.
 For any question that's not specifically related to Beautiful Jekyll and is more about Jekyll or web development in general, the answer can often be found on Google, in the [Jekyll documentation](https://jekyllrb.com/), or on the [Jekyll support forum](https://talk.jekyllrb.com/).

-To receive support, select one of the [different plans](https://beautifuljekyll.com/plans) Beautiful Jekyll offers.
-You can also use the [Discussions](https://github.com/daattali/beautiful-jekyll/discussions) area to try to get help from the community.
+**If you choose to [become a sponsor](https://beautifuljekyll.com/plans/), you'll have access to my [office hours](https://beautifuljekyll.com/officehours/) where you can get some help.** You can also use the [Discussions](https://github.com/daattali/beautiful-jekyll/discussions) area to try to get help from the community.

 # Contributions